firebase/flutterfire/docs/auth/email-link-auth.md

 device they request the link, by storing their email address locally - for instance using SharedPreferences - when you send the sign-in email.
 Then, use this address to complete the flow.
-Do not pass the user's email in the redirect URL parameters and re-use it as this may enable session injections.
+Do not pass the user's email in the redirect URL parameters and reuse it as this may enable session injections.

 After sign-in completion, any previous unverified mechanism of sign-in will be